mastodon/mastodon/HELLO_PATCH.md

 For now the username is hard coded to `nickname`.
 This should be changed to `preferred_username` when that claim becomes available.

+## HELLO_PATCH(2) use OIDC for Sign-Up

+Instead of showing the Sign-Up form start the OpenID Connect authorization request.

+The request starts at `/auth/auth/openid_connect` and it must be a POST request.
+The `data-method="post"` attribute on the `<a>` tag enforces that.